Piggy Tales: Season 3: Third Act (2016–17)

+: 4th Street (2018–19)

 A fourth and final season, titled 4th Street, and consisting of 30 episodes, will take place "on a street corner in Pig City where the loveable pigs put a comical spin on everyday situations."
 Despite plans to release it sometime in 2017, this season was delayed to 2018.

 Despite this delay, Rovio later released a special Halloween-themed sneak-peek episode of the season, titled "Scary Fog", on 21 October 2017, as part of the Angry Birds' 2017 Halloween celebration, on the Angry Birds YouTube channel.
 A later one, called Holiday Heist, was released on 16 December 2017, as the franchise celebrated Christmas.
 Around that time, however, the complete season of Piggy Tales: 4th Street and all of its episodes were released early during December 2017 on iTunes in Piggy Tales Vol. 7 & Piggy Tales Vol. 8 and on DVD in Piggy Tales: The Complete 4th Season.
 These early releases on DVD & iTunes happened even before the beginning of 2018, as well as the planned schedule for all of the series' episodes to be uploaded in the Angry Birds YouTube channel in 2018.
 The official release for the series was 10 February 2018, starting with Pig City Valentine.